 Some people may find the idea of having a smaller wedding with fewer guests hard to wrap their heads around, but if you really take the time to consider all the benefits of it, and who you really want to spend the day with, then the decision may easier than you thought.

-Cover Photo Credit: Angela Divine Photography
+Cover Photo Credit: Vick Photography